Application for a Grant

 Names and Initials

-Enter the name and initials of the suggested reviewers.
+Enter the family name, given name and initials of the reviewer.

-Project directors may also attach a one-page PDF document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
+Applicants may also attach a one-page PDF document naming potential reviewers who, in their opinion, would be unlikely to provide an impartial review.
 This document must provide a justification for excluding potential reviewers (e.g., experts with whom you or members of your research team have had serious disputes).
-While SSHRC cannot be bound by this information, it will take it into consideration in the selection of reviewers for the Stage 2 application, should you be invited to submit a proposal.
+While SSHRC cannot be bound by this information, it will take it into consideration in the selection of reviewers.

 This information will be held in strictest confidence and will not be provided to external reviewers or members of the adjudication committee.
 Any exclusion (if still relevant) should be renewed with any subsequent applications.